jhpyle/docassemble/_docs/functions.md

 [`force_gather()`] functions are primarily useful when you are using [actions] to do things that are outside the normal course of the [interview logic].

+## <a name="dispatch"></a>dispatch()

+The `dispatch()` function provides logic so that an interview can present a menu system within a screen.
+For example:

+{% include side-by-side.html demo="dispatch" %}

+To make a menu, you need to add a few components to your interview:

+* Some code that runs `dispatch()` in order to launch the menu at a particular place in your interview logic.
+* A screen that shows the menu.
+This is typically a [multiple-choice question] in which each choice represents a screen that the user can visit.
+* Screens corresponding to each choice.
+These can be standalone screens, or they can be sub-menus.

+In the example above, the main menu is a [multiple-choice question] that sets the variable `main_menu_selection`.

+When the interview logic calls `dispatch('main_menu_selection')`, it looks for a definition of the variable `main_menu_selection`.
+It finds a [multiple-choice question] that offers to define `main_menu_selection`.
+This question will set the variable to one of four values:

+* `fruit_menu`
+* `vegetable_menu`
+* `rocks_page`
+* `Null`

+The first three values are the names of other variables in the interview.
+Note that in the interview, `fruit_menu` and `vegetable_menu` are variables defined by [`code`] blocks, and `rocks_page` is defined by a [`question`] block.
+If the user selects one of these choices, the interview will look for a definition of the selected variable.
+This all done by the `dispatch()` function.

+The last value, `Null`, is special; it ends the menu.
+(Note that `Null` or `null` is a special value in [YAML]; it becomes `None` in [Python].)
+When the user selects "Continue," the `dispatch()` function will end.
+In this sample interview, the next step after the menu is to show the `final_screen`.
+Thus, when the user selects "Continue," the user sees the `final_screen` question.
+If you want the interview logic to be able to move past the `dispatch()` function, you must include a `Null` option.

+This sample interview features two sub-menus.
+You can tell this because the variable `fruit_menu` is defined with:

+{% highlight python %}
+fruit_menu = dispatch('fruit_menu_selection')
+{% endhighlight %}

+and the variable `vegetable_menu` is defined with:

+{% highlight python %}
+vegetable_menu = dispatch('vegetable_menu_selection')
+{% endhighlight %}

+If the user selects "Fruit" from the main menu, the interview will seek a definition of `fruit_menu`.
+This in turn leads to calling the `dispatch()` function on `'fruit_menu_selection'`.
+This leads to seeking a definition of the variable `fruit_menu_selection`.
+If the user selects the `Null` option on this menu, the user will go back to the main menu.

+If the user selects "Rocks" from the main menu, the interview will seek a definition of `rocks_page`.
+In this case, the block that offers to define `rocks_page` is a [`question`] with a "Continue" button.
+When the user presses "Continue" on the "Rocks screen," the user will return to the menu.

+Note that when the interview seeks definitions of variables and displays screens, it will ask questions to satisfy prerequisites.
+For example, when the user selects "Apple" from the "Fruit menu," the interview will seek the definition of `apple`, but in order to pose the `question` that defines `apple`, it needs the definition of `likes_apples`.
+So it will stop and ask "Do you like apples?" before proceeding to the `question` that defines `apple`.

+One very important thing to know about the `dispatch()` function is that the variables it uses to navigate among the screens are temporary.
+After the call to `dispatch('main_menu_selection')`, the variables `main_menu_selection`, `fruit_menu`, `fruit_menu_selection`, `apple`, `rocks_page`, etc., will all be undefined.
+However, questions _will_ be able to access these variables from within the `dispatch()` function.
+For example, the "Peaches screen" successfully accesses the values of `main_menu_selection` and `fruit_menu_selection`.

+If you want to gather information about what screens your user visited or did not visit, you can use prerequisites to do so.
+Here is an example that uses the [`need` directive] to run a code block when a user selects a menu item.

+{% include side-by-side.html demo="dispatch-track" %}

+Or, if you want to keep a count of the number of times a user has visited a page, you could do:

+{% include side-by-side.html demo="dispatch-count" %}

 ## <a name="all_variables"></a>all_variables()